 Travellers are advised to seek a travel health consultation for individual risk assessment from a suitably qualified healthcare professional ideally 6 – 8 weeks prior to their trip.

 All travellers should avoid contact with blood and body fluids by:

 - Avoiding unprotected sexual intercourse, condoms (including use for oral sex) provide good but not complete protection.

 - Avoiding tattooing, piercing and acupuncture (where sterility of equipment cannot be guaranteed).

 - Not sharing needles or any other injection equipment.

 - Not sharing toothbrushes or razors and avoiding traditional barbers where razors may be re-used.

 - Having appropriate travel insurance.
 Any traveller can be at risk of an accident or require emergency treatment.
 Travel insurance may help ensure access to high quality medical service (including repatriation), reducing the chances of exposure to contaminated medical equipment.

-- In many developing countries the re-use of medical supplies, including needles and syringes is common.
+- In many low income countries the re-use of medical supplies, including needles and syringes is common.
 A sterile medical equipment kit may be helpful for those travelling to resource poor areas.
 Sterile medical kits are available from some chemists and travel clinics, containing sterile injecting equipment for use in an emergency (e.g. when wounds require suturing, an intravenous drip or injections are required or for dental surgery).
-These needle kits should be supplied with a certificate showing contents and the reason for its purchase, useful for customs clearance.
+These needle kits should be supplied with a certificate showing contents and the reason for its purchase which is useful for customs clearance.